cypherpunk-academy/2064/en/072_2064_An albatros.md

 Sigur: "Geil!
 The team's back together.
 Feels good.
-You know, the last thing we did together was get the Five Star out of the sky.
+You know, the last thing we did together was getting the Five Star out of the sky.
 The last loop, the two of us together, remember?"

 Lasse: "Sure, I remember that.